-Emacs ships with a major mode for Scheme, scheme-mode, that while not as featureful as the above options, but works reasonably well for editing Racket code.
+Emacs ships with a major mode for Scheme, scheme-mode, that while not as featureful as the above options, works reasonably well for editing Racket code.
 However, this mode does not provide support for Racket-specific forms.

 No Racket program is complete without documentation.
-Scribble support for emacs is available with Neil Van Dyke’s Scribble Mode.
+Scribble support for Emacs is available with Neil Van Dyke’s Scribble Mode.

 In addition, texinfo-mode (included with GNU Emacs) and plain text modes work well when editing Scribble documents.
 The Racket major modes above are not really suited to this task, given how different Scribble’s syntax is from Racket’s.

 Paredit is a minor mode for pseudo-structurally editing programs in Lisp-like languages.
 In addition to providing high-level S-expression editing commands, it prevents you from accidentally unbalancing parentheses.